eclipse-pass/pass-download-service/README.md

 return the URL of the Fedora object containing the downloaded binary.
 Its up to the client to later on create a PASS `File` entity that points to the resulting Fedora URL as content.

-If the URL does not match any URLs from the corresponding lookup query, the request will fail with a "bad request" error code.
+If the URL does not match any URLs from a corresponding lookup query for the given DOI, the request will fail with a "bad request" error code.

 The response body and `Location` header will contain the Fedora binary URL